LogtalkDotOrg/logtalk3/tools/ports_profiler/NOTES.md

 is an extended version of the original Byrd's four port model.
 Besides the standard `call`, `exit`, `fail`, and `redo` ports, Logtalk also defines two post-unification ports, `fact` and `rule`, and an `exception` port.
-This tool can also distinguishes between deterministic exits (reported in the `exit` column in the profiling result tables) and exits that leave choice-points (reported in the `*exit` column).
+This tool can also distinguish between deterministic exits (reported in the `exit` column in the profiling result tables) and exits that leave choice-points (reported in the `*exit` column).